List of demons in the Ars Goetia: Presidents

+Illustration of Glasya-Labolas from Collin de Plancy's "Dictionnaire Infernal", 1863 edition.

-(Count/President) Glasya-Labolas (also Caacrinolaas, Caassimolar, Classyalabolas, Glassia-labolis, Glasya Labolas, Gaylos-Lobos) is a mighty President of Hell who commands thirty-six legions of demons.
+(President/Count) Glasya-Labolas (also Caacrinolaas, Caassimolar, Classyalabolas, Glassia-Labolis, Glasya Labolas, Gaylos-Lobos) is a mighty President and Earl of Hell, commanding 36 legions of demons.
 He is the author and captain of manslaughter and bloodshed, tells all things past and to come, gains the minds and love of friends and foes causing love among them if desired, incites homicides and can make a man invisible.
 He is depicted as a dog with the wings of a griffin.